Enema: Colonic irrigation

 The term "colonic irrigation" is commonly used in gastroenterology to refer to the practice of introducing water through a colostomy or a surgically constructed conduit as a treatment for constipation.
-The Food and Drug Administration has ruled that colonic irrigation equipment is not approved for sale for the purpose of general well-being and has taken action against many distributors of this equipment, including a Warning Letter.
+The Food and Drug Administration has ruled that colonic irrigation equipment is not approved for sale for general well-being and has taken action against many distributors of this equipment, including a Warning Letter.

 Colon cleansing

-The same term is also used in alternative medicine where it may involve the use of substances mixed with water in order to detoxify the body.
+The same term is also used in alternative medicine where it may involve the use of substances mixed with water to detoxify the body.
 Practitioners believe the accumulation of fecal matter in the large intestine leads to ill health.
-This resurrects the old medical concept of autointoxication which was orthodox doctrine up to the end of the 19th century but which has now been discredited.
+This resurrects the old medical concept of autointoxication which was orthodox doctrine until the end of the 19th century but has now been discredited.

 Kellogg's enemas

-In the late 19th century Dr. John Harvey Kellogg made sure that the bowel of each and every patient was plied with water, from above and below.
-His favorite device was an enema machine ("just like one I saw in Germany") that could run fifteen gallons of water through a person's bowel in a matter of seconds.
+In the late 19th century, Dr. John Harvey Kellogg made sure that every patient's bowel was plied with water, from above and below.
+His favorite device was an enema machine ("just like one I saw in Germany") that could run fifteen gallons of water through a person's bowel in seconds.
 Every water enema was followed by a pint of yogurt—half was eaten, the other half was administered by enema "thus planting the protective germs where they are most needed and may render most effective service."
 The yogurt served to replace "the intestinal flora" of the bowel, creating what Kellogg claimed was a completely clean intestine.